Sparrow0hawk/sparrow0hawk.github.io/content/2023-05-21-what-ive-been-reading.md

 you have to use more memory than the actual size of your dataset because you have to make copies of the data when using `multiprocessing`.

+Update: On this point above about processes and memory use, this isn't strictly true on Linux due to copy-on-write.
+So when we create multiple processes they don't actually copy the memory for each process unless they actually try and change the value.
+Thanks John Hodrien for pointing this out![1]

 What Martin digs into in his post is how the coming "Per-interpreter GIL" change in Python 3.12 can actually be used to do true multi-threading!
 He notes crucially that this change coming in Python 3.12 isn't for end users and that a